 The First Part – Intro

-The first part showed just how close to reality games have come over the years; and it was quite impressive to say the least.
+The first part showed just how close to reality games have come over the years, and it was quite impressive to say the least.
 During this part of the demo; it took me a while to recognize when the characters were switched between CGI and their actual self.
-Which just goes to show how close to reality games are becoming.
+This just goes to show how close to reality games are becoming.

 Some questions are also posed that makes one wonder how successful the metaverse being developed by Facebook might be.
 Or in another case how real it might feel to us human; if we will be able to tell the difference or not.
 As nice as it may sound it also seems scary.
 Although it will be nice to find out in the near future.